-The game is regarded as a classic in Japan, where it was well-received and considered an innovator when it first released in 1984.
-While it had some similarities to two other real-time action RPG's released earlier that year, Dragon Slayer and The Tower of Druaga, Hydlide departed from them in several ways.
+As the first open-world action RPG, the game is regarded as a classic in Japan, where it was well-received and considered an innovator when it first released in 1984.
+It was inspired by an arcade game released earlier that year, The Tower of Druaga.

-Along with Dragon Slayer, Hydlide was one of the games that inspired the hugely successful Legend of Zelda franchise, and in turn many of its clones.
+Hydlide influenced the hugely successful Legend of Zelda franchise, and in turn many of its clones.
 Hydlide also had an influence on on the acclaimed action RPG series, Ys, which, for example, uses a similar health-regeneration mechanic.
 This recharging health mechanic first introduced by Hydlide in 1984 would, decades later, become a common mechanic widely used in many video games, including most modern first-person and third-person shooters.

 Despite the game's legacy in Japan, and its importance in gaming history, it has unfortunately acquired a mostly negative reputation in North America.
 The game took several years to release in North America, by which time The Legend of Zelda had a more refined, advanced take on the action-RPG formula.
 Hydlide was thus criticized by American audiences as being primitive in comparison, and some even accused it of being a Zelda clone, unaware of Hydlide's original 1984 release and its influence on Zelda.